2022 March 1

 The Bureau of Quarantine (BOQ) has recently launched a new website for applications for International Certificate of Vaccination or Prophylaxis (ICVP or simply ICV), replacing the old portal housed at the PisoPay site.

 The ICV, sometimes called yellow card or yellow book, is for travelers who got fully-vaccinated in the Philippines and will be flying out to countries that require proof of vaccination.
-It is issued by the Bureau of Quarantine (BOQ) and recognized by the World Health Organization (WHO).
+The term ICV is used for many illnesses like polio, MMR, typhoid, and yellow fever.
+But it has been thrown into the greater public consciousness because of the COVID-19 pandemic.
+It is issued by the BOQ and recognized by the World Health Organization (WHO).

 WHAT'S COVERED IN THIS GUIDE?

 You can get an ICV from the BOQ if you meet any of the following:

 - You received a single-dose vaccine (e.g. Johnson & Johnson’s Janssen) in the Philippines.

 - You received a two-dose vaccine (e.g. Astra Zeneca, Sinovac, Moderna, Pfizer).
 At least one of these two doses must be administered in the Philippines.
 It can be both doses or just one of the two.

 - You received a booster shot in the Philippines.
 If you have been vaccinated abroad but you had your booster shot in the Philippines, you may get an ICV too.

 How to Get an ICV for COVID-19?